 What Kind of Results Can You Expect?

-Both programs have produced awesome results, so that’s what you can expect: real results!
 With Focus 25 being a newer program, there are still limited results to see.
-After three days of T25, I was already seeing a difference in my abs and my thighs – I was beginning to see my lower abdominals even!
+After a week of T25, I was already seeing a difference in my abs and my thighs.
+I could even see the beginnings of my lower abdominals!

 Here’s a short breakdown of what you can expect with both: